Nashville singer/songwriter offers a variety of original tunage, with writing influences as varied as Hank Williams, Jim Croce and Earth Wind & Fire.

 In 1984, Pizazz and his family moved to Nashville.
 On his first day in town, before his bags were unpacked, Bobby landed a role in the movie “Sweet Dreams” with Jessica Lane and Ed Harris, as an extra.
 Bobby has also appeared as an extra in several music videos, ABC”s football commercial with Hank Williams Jr., recently was an extra in “The Identical” to be released at the end of 2013, and has appeared as an extra 4 times in the first season, the TV Series “Nashville”.

-Bobby was Introduced to legendary Producer Scotty Turner in the later part 1989, who began shaping Bobby’s vocals and image.
-“Robert Pizazz” appeared as a guest performer on TNN”s “American Magazine” at the request of producers Don Dishal and Allen Reed.
-Within in days after the last airing in May 1991, his career came to an abrupt stop when a back stage mishap left him with a broken neck.
-In 2006, 15 years later, he began to perform live shows again.
-“I was peering out my hospital window, praying when all of a sudden, a flock of pigeons flew in front of the window.
-Right in the center, surrounded by these gray pigeons, was a white dove .
-Forty-five minutes while I prayed, the WHITE DOVE was in the center of the flock as they flew in front of my window.
-It was the next morning when the doctor could not explain how he had healed over night.
-A Miracle recovery had taken place, and he was discharged.”
-See Full Bio
+Bobby was Introduced to legendary Producer Scotty Turner in the later part 1988, who began shaping Bobby’s vocals and image as “Robert Pizazz” who appeared as a guest performer on TNN”s “American Magazine” at the request of producers Don Dishal and Allen Reed.
+Within in days after the second airing of American Magazine in May 1991 Tragically, Bobby’s career came to an abrupt stop when a backstage mishap at Starwood Amphitheater left him with a broken neck.

 Robert Pizazz Interview On TNN American Magazine